 He is the author of four books, among them, "The Bible of Unspeakable Truths," which garnered praise and pithy quotes from the likes of Dennis Miller, Mike Huckabee, Ann Coulter and the late Andrew Breitbart, founder of BigGovernment.comand Breitbart.com, who said: "Trust me, you don't want him setting his sights on your hypocrisy and public failings."
 Consider yourself warned.
-Gutfeld has appeared on dozens of TV shows, while also stopping by on Dennis Miller's radio show and spots on Opie and Anthony.
+Gutfeld has appeared on dozens of TV shows, as a regular on The O'Reilly Factor, while also stopping by on Dennis Miller's radio show and spots on Opie and Anthony.

 Gutfeld graduated from the University of California, Berkeley with a B.A. in English.

 Thomas Sowell joined Greg Gutfeld on "Fox Nation" as his One Smart Person on Wednesday, and discussed the push by 2020 Democrats' for reparations for the descendants of slaves.